What Does it Mean to Request National Interest Waiver?

 - A foreign national who is qualified under the EB2 visa and

-- A foreign national who passes the three-prong test in Matter of Dhanasar decision:
+- A foreign national who passes the three-prong test in the Matter of Dhanasar decision:

-- Proposed endeavor is of substantial merit and national importance
+- The proposed endeavor is of substantial merit and national importance

 - Well-positioned to advance the proposed endeavor